LuisCarlosS/site-alipio-moveis/README.md

 ### run the command to create a new user

-php artisan command:init-project usuario senha
+php artisan command:init-project email senha